rcabralc/rcabralc-colorscheme.vim/README.md

 colorscheme rcabralc
 ```

 The colors above are not the exhaustive list.
-More colors are used, but
+More of them are used, but
-usually the terminals only allow customization of the 16 first colors.
+normally terminals only allow customization of the sixteen first colors.
-Because of this, even with this customization some of the colors, specially
+Because of this, even with this customization, some of the colors, specially
-those used for theme lightline and some shades of gray, will still be
+those used in the bundled lightline theme and some shades of gray, will still
-approximations to the 256 colors palette.
+be approximations to the 256 colors palette.
 Therefore, a proper
 `xterm-256color`-compatible terminal is still recommended.

 Please note that if you skip the terminal palette customization but set